 Hannah often packs a backpack and lives in the woods for days at a time.
 Other passions include food, words, and travel.
 An avid (slow) runner, she ran the Philadelphia Marathon in 2018 and the Broad Street Run several times.
 She is currently pursuing a career as a speech-language pathologist.

 Hannah lives in Drexel Hill with her fiance, Bartholomew, and two cats: Voldemort and Mona Lisa.

 Lauren Fleming RYT 200

-Lauren recently completed her 200 hour Yoga Teacher Training at Sojourn Yoga.
+Lauren completed her 200 hour Yoga Teacher Training at Sojourn Yoga in 2020.
 Yoga has taught her to have a more in depth relationship with her breath, mind and body, and in return has lead her on a path of enlightenment and peace.
 Lauren’s goal is to help inspire others by the power of yoga and all its benefits

 Evie Shanefield, RYT

-Evie recently completed her 200 hour Yoga Teacher Training at Sojourn Yoga.
+Evie completed her 200 hour Yoga Teacher Training at Sojourn Yoga in 2020.
 As a college athlete, she used yoga to increase flexibility and help recovery.
 She continues to practice yoga to support a balanced and overall healthy lifestyle.
 She is currently a special education teacher in New Jersey in addition to sharing her love of yoga with the Sojourn Yoga community.